NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 #### Visual Studio restore gestures

-There are 2 technical ways the restores are run in.
+From a technical perspective, restore can be different in 2 different ways.

-The `SolutionRestoreJob` which handles the command, automatic and on build restores.
+* `SolutionRestoreJob` which handles the command, automatic and on build restores.
-Package installation through the PM UI & PMC also runs restore, but it doesn't not run through the `SolutionRestoreJob`.
+* Package installation through the PM UI & PMC also runs restore, but it doesn't not run through the `SolutionRestoreJob`.

 The PMUI/PMC command flows will never no-op, so as such they are not the focus.

 The NuGet in Visual Studio restore has 3 different gestures: